trushmi/vocab/README.md

-### Full stack application "VOCAB"
+##About

-Vocab is a full stack application that helps to learn new words faster and easier while keeping them organized in one place.
+VOCAB is a full-stack language learning application that enables users to look up and record new words 43% faster, making the learning process 1.77 times quicker.
+It offers multiple dashboards for organizing words related to specific topics and interactive features for practice and memorization

 <img width="1726" alt="Screenshot 2023-06-14 at 3 13 41 PM" src="https://github.com/trushmi/vocab/assets/88466266/c9a40641-abfc-498d-88fb-66ebf79685db">

 When a user visits the website, they can create an account, log in, and start creating their own dashboards.

 <img width="1850" alt="Screenshot 2023-06-14 at 3 24 23 PM" src="https://github.com/trushmi/vocab/assets/88466266/76c67b80-3af2-4201-86de-9ab8b46ec772">

 They have access to all the dashboards associated with their account and can edit dashboard details, such as the name and language.

 Furthermore, users can navigate to a specific dashboard and begin adding words to it.
 To assist in this process, there is a special "generate functionality" that provides word definitions and audio pronunciations.
 "generate functionality" supports two languages right now: English and Spanish.